tardate/LittleCodingKata/ruby/odd-sum-epic/README.md

 >
 > => null // (or whatever falsy value you prefer)

-I first cam across the question when I saw
+I first came across the question when I saw
 Andy Croll's post on the subject:
 [Further Performance Testing Enumerable’s Loveliness](https://andycroll.com/ruby/further-options-odd_sum-with-benchmarking/).

-As all the good work on algorithms and performance has already been done, my attention was drawn elsewhere.
+As all the good work on algorithms and performance seem to have already been done, my attention was drawn elsewhere.

-I immediately noticed something off in first example provided: it apparently implies that each element must be uniquely paired with an element in the other array, which doesn't really match the written requirement.
+I immediately noticed something off in first example provided: it apparently implies that each element can only be paired once with an element in the other array.

-The written requirement asks for all pairs, perhaps implying an element can be used multiple times to make all possible pairs that add to an odd number.
+The written requirement asks for all pairs, perhaps implying all possible pairs that add to an odd number should be returned.
+This is the interpretation that most people seem to have gone with.
 Under these rules, the expected pairs would be:
 `[9, 8], [9, 4], [9, 20], [14, 7], [6, 7], [2, 7], [11, 8], [11, 4], [11, 20]`

 This is good demonstration of written requirements being in conflict with examples provided.
 As the requirements analyst, your job is to figure out if the examples are just wrong, or if they actually convey additional important details and clarifications of the requirement.

-Throughout my career, I can confidently state that this is less the exception than the rule.
-It is simple human nature that many people will confidently state "THIS is my requirement" and then give you half a dozen examples that contradict the requirement to one degree or another.
+Throughout my career, I can honestly say this is less the exception, than the rule.
+It is simple human nature that many people will confidently state "THIS is my requirement" and then give half a dozen examples that contradict the requirement to one degree or another.

 So what is one to do?
-I have never found a better solution than simply to ask more questions!
+I've never found a better solution than simply to ask more questions!
 It is easy.
 There is no general rule for whether words should trump examples or vice versa.

 ### AI On the Job